 LED lights for clearer visibility, flexible tool rests, sturdy steel base of the grinder, durable induction motor, adjustable spark arrestor or deflector integrated to the system, are some of the most crucial cum notable features of a 6 inch bench grinder.

-8-Inch Bench Grinders
+8-Inch Bench Grinder